Most Effective Products

 Keith's Pro Tips

 "While it may not sound ideal, we recommend that you just throw all your dried food products out to save yourself the time of opening and checking every food item you have.
-By tossing out the food sources, you make it so the infestation doesn’t continue after your cleanup."
+By tossing out the food sources, you prevent the infestation from continuing after your cleanup."

 Flour Moth Control: How To Get Rid of Flour Moths

-Of the many types of pantry pests that can invade stored food products, perhaps there is none more common than the Flour Moth.
+Of the many types of pantry pests that can invade stored food products, perhaps none is more common than the flour moth.

-Known originally as the Mediterranean flour moth, this pesky pantry pest is also called the Indian flour moth, mill moth, pantry moth, or simply flour moth.
+Originally known as the Mediterranean flour moth, this pesky pantry pest is also known as the Indian flour moth, mill moth, pantry moth, or simply flour moth.

-The flour moth first made its way to the United States in 1889 via trading ships and is found basically in every part of the world.
-Despite the name indicating that the Flour Moth has originated from the Mediterranean region, it is believed to have come from somewhere in Central America.
+The flour moth first arrived in the United States in 1889 via trading ships and is now found worldwide.
+Although its name indicates that it originated from the Mediterranean region, it is believed to have come from Central America.

-No matter what region of the world it is originally from, the Flour Moth can be found in your cereal, oatmeal, or other flour and grain-based foods.
+No matter what region of the world it is originally from, the flour moth can be found in cereal, oatmeal, or other flour—and grain-based foods.

-Most of the damage of Flour Moths are done in their larvae stage.
-Once the eggs hatch, the Flour Moth larvae have a large appetite and will devour whatever is around them.
-In industrial settings and households, large infestations of Flour moths can cost a lot of money in food damage.
+Most of the damage caused by flour moths is in their larvae stage.
+Once the eggs hatch, the flour moth larvae have a large appetite and devour whatever is around them.
+In industrial settings and households, large infestations of flour moths can cost a lot of money in terms of food damage.

-If you have an infestation of flour moths, there is a way to put an end to their invasion.
-In this DIY treatment guide below, we will show you just how to get rid of Flour Moth with our helpful advice and professional-grade products which deliver satisfying results.
+If you have an infestation of flour moths, there is a way to end their invasion.
+In the DIY treatment guide below, we will show you how to get rid of flour moths with our helpful advice and professional-grade products that deliver satisfying results.

 Identification

-Before you can begin a treatment program you need to make sure you're dealing with a Flour Moth.
-Misidentification can lead to using the wrong treatment methods, which can be a waste of your time and money.
-Here are some of the common characteristics that set Flour Moths apart from other pantry pests.
+Before beginning a treatment program, you must ensure you're dealing with a flour moth.
+Misidentification can lead to using the wrong treatment methods, which can waste your time and money.
+Some common characteristics set flour moths apart from other pantry pests.

 • Adult male flour moths are about 0.25 to half an inch long and are usually colored a pale-looking gray.

-• Flour Moths is often confused with the Indian Meal Moth but Flour Moths are a bit larger in size.
+• Flour moths are often confused with the Indian meal moth, but they are a bit larger.

-• They have thin antennae, short wingspans of less than an inch.
+• They have thin antennae and short wingspans of less than an inch.

 • Their wings have wave-shaped or zig-zagged stripe patterns on a fuzzy white background and lack feathering.

-• Flour Moth Larvae are pinkish or white in color with dark or brown heads and may have spots.
+• Flour moth larvae are pinkish or white with dark or brown heads and may have spots.

-• Flour Moth Larvae are voracious eaters that will feed and produce webbing until they are ready to pupate.
+• Flour moth larvae are voracious eaters that feed and produce webbing until they are ready to pupate.

 flour moths identification how to get rid of flour moths

-Use the image and description above to aid you in properly identifying Flour Moths on your property.
-If you are not entirely sure, contact us and we will try and assist you with correct identification.
+Use the image and description above to aid you in properly identifying flour moths on your property.
+If you are unsure, contact us, and we will try to assist you with correct identification.

 Inspection

 Inspection is crucial for control.
-Before you can treat you need to know the areas that Flour Moths are infesting.
+Before treating it, you need to know the areas where flour moths are infesting.
 During the inspection, you will focus on finding "hotspots" where the infestation began.

 Where To Inspect

-Check in the areas where food goods are stored.
-Check in the kitchen and garage.
-Inspect in pantries, cabinets, and shelves.
-Search the packaging of food goods like grains, cereals, flour, starches, pasta, spices, herbs, pet food, etc.
+Check the areas where food goods are stored, including the kitchen and garage.
+Inspect pantries, cabinets, and shelves.
+Search the packaging of food goods such as grains, cereals, flour, starches, pasta, spices, herbs, pet food, etc.

 flour moth inspection